 Stories of Lost Souls (2005)

-Stories of Lost Souls is an anthology film starring Josh Hartnett, Hugh Jackman, Keira Knightley, Cate Blanchett, James Gandolfini, Paul Bettany, Illeana Douglas and directed by eight different directors including Deborra-Lee Furness and Mark Palansky.
-The film was executive produced by Thomas Bannister and released direct-to-video in the United States on 3 February 2005.
-The film was later released in the United Kingdom on 27 August 2007.
+Stories of Lost Souls (2005) is an anthology film featuring a star-studded cast, including Josh Hartnett, Hugh Jackman, Keira Knightley, Cate Blanchett, James Gandolfini, Paul Bettany, and Illeana Douglas.
+It was directed by eight different directors, such as Deborra-Lee Furness and Mark Palansky.
+Executive produced by Thomas Bannister, the film was initially released direct-to-video in the United States on 3 February 2005 and later in the United Kingdom on 27 August 2007.

 The Same (Mark Palansky)

-A creepy house.
-Every night a dwarf awaits for his beautiful neighbour to return.
-He will do anything to win the girl of his dreams, including one terrible crime: He kills one of his neighbours and, for an unknown reason, chops off the neighbours legs.
-When he leaves the crime scene, the girl sees him and uncovers her own legs, which look like porcelain.
+The house is creepy and a dwarf waits each night for his beautiful neighbour to return.
+In order to win the girl of his dreams, he commits a terrible crime: He kills one of his neighbours and chops off one of his neighbor’s legs for no apparent reason.
+As he leaves the crime scene, the girl sees him and finds her own porcelain legs.

 Standing Room Only (Deborra-Lee Furness)